 Concussion describes a brain injury where, after an injury, there are functional changes that occur in how the brain works but no structural damage can be seen on standard imaging tests like CT scan.

 Mild traumatic brain injury, or concussion, can be defined as a short-lived loss of brain function due to head trauma that resolves spontaneously.
-With concussion, function may be interrupted but there is no structural damage to the brain.
+With concussion, function may be interrupted while there is no structural damage to the brain.

 The brain floats in cerebrospinal fluid and is encased in the skull.
 These protections allow it to withstand many of the minor injuries that occur in day-to-day life.
 However, if there is sufficient force to cause the brain to bounce against the rigid bones of the skull, then there is potential for injury.
 It is the acceleration and deceleration of the brain against the inside of the skull that can cause the brain to be irritated and interrupt its function.
 The acceleration can come from a direct blow to the head or face, or from other body trauma that causes the head to shake.
 While temporary loss of consciousness due to injury means that a concussion has taken place, most concussions occur without the patient being knocked out.
-Studies of football players find that the most of those affected were not aware that they had sustained a head injury.
+Studies of football players find that most of those affected were not aware that they had sustained a head injury.

 Concussion can be an easy diagnosis when the athlete gets knocked out on the field or is slow to get up, but often, concussions are subtle and even the athlete isn't aware that the brain has been shaken.
 Being unconscious is not a requirement for diagnosis of a concussion, and symptoms can be delayed by many hours from the trauma that has irritated the brain.
 The symptoms of a head injury may be as subtle as a child having a hard time concentrating in school, having difficulty with homework, or being more irritable at the dinner table.
 Recurrent headaches, dizziness, and lethargy are more easily recognizable by parents or friends.
 While the medical literature uses the term minor head injury, there is nothing minor about a brain that has been concussed.